K’nex Coffee Table / End Table

 K’nex is like a plastic version of Tinkertoys, with two basic types of pieces: rods and connectors.
 They snap together and their sizes are mathematically designed to make triangles and boxes and whatnot.
 Unlike LEGO, the color of a K’nex piece determines it’s type, for example all the rods of one color are the same length.
 This means creating something with specific colors is somewhat of a challenge.
 K’nex pieces fit together pretty snugly, — in fact, after playing with them for a few hours my fingers hurt from all the pressure needed to connect and disconnect them.

 So, back to that sleepless night.
 I had a disassembled K’Nex kit of the Big Ball Factory.
 There were a lot of pieces in it.
 I figured there were probably enough to make a decent coffee table.
-I didn’t realize the task I was taking on though; because designing a table that won’t sag in the middle or collapse when any kind of serious Lose Weight Exercise is put on it is a challenge.
+I didn’t realize the task I was taking on though; because designing a table that won’t sag in the middle or collapse when any kind of serious is put on it is a challenge.
 While building it I had to redesign it several times to make it strong enough.
 The sun was up when I finished, and the table stood proud at 5 feet long and 1.2 feet tall.
-It uses no glue, but it holds a lot of Lose Weight Exercise.
+It uses no glue, but it holds a lot of Weight.
 I never got photos of it in this configuration.
+Weight

 A few years later I moved to a new location and decided what I really needed was an end table.
 So I took a bit out of the middle, and increased the height of the legs, and the coffee table was transformed into an end table.
 It’s now about 2 feet tall and 2.5 feet wide.
 Every once in a while I’ll clean it and fix a few disconnected rods.
 I use it like a real table, and it works fine.
 It uses no glass, but the surface works well even though it’s got plenty of holes.
 Containers with non-flat bottoms like Coke or water bottles need a coaster, and that’s about it for special treatment.
 Although it’s been through a lot (including the ire of disapproving tastemakers) it has never collapsed.
 Enjoy the photos. -Hanford